kleinerman/dobie/docs/front_end_specs.rst

 **rowStateId** is a field that indicates the state of the organization into the system

-To get all posible state the following method should be sent to the server:
+To get all posible states, the following method should be sent to the server:

 **Method:** GET